Our new registrant management system, Alinity, launches Sept. 27, 2023.Read more

 Payments made online meet the standard for processing card industry (PCI) standards.
 This means that data transmission is encrypted and storage of any banking information also meets PCI standards.
 Secure Sockets Layer (SSL) provides a high level of security for Internet communications and provides an encrypted communications session between your web browser and a web server.
 When sensitive information is being sent over the Internet between your browser and a web server, SSL verifies that the information has not been altered in any way.
 All major browsers released in recent years support SSL.

 The College does not retain any personal banking information transmitted over the Internet.
-This information is retained by Moneris, the largest processor of transactions in Canada.
-Moneris also has enhanced security mechanisms to ensure the security of financial information.
+This information is retained by Elavon, our payment processor.
+Elavon also has enhanced security mechanisms to ensure the security of financial information.

 Why does the public have access to my status and employer info on Nurse Check?